 The completion comes after the exchange, it’s the date that you finally get to move into your new home, as buyer, or the date you finally move out as a seller.
 At this point the estate agent will hold the keys for you.

-This is also the point at which the solicitors exchange the money, which may be redeemed from the mortgage company.
+This is also the point at which the solicitors exchange the money, which may be redeemed from the house repayments company.

 Arranging a completion date